valkey-io/valkey-doc/topics/ldb.md

 However for tracking certain bugs, you may want to retain the changes performed to the key space by each debugging session.
-When this is a good idea you should start the debugger using a special option, `ldb-sync-mode`, in `redis-cli`.
+When this is a good idea you should start the debugger using a special option, `ldb-sync-mode`, in `valkey-cli`.

 ```
-./redis-cli --ldb-sync-mode --eval /tmp/script.lua
+./valkey-cli --ldb-sync-mode --eval /tmp/script.lua
 ```

 > Note: Valkey server will be unreachable during the debugging session in this mode, so use with care.

 In this special mode, the `abort` command can stop the script half-way taking the changes operated to the dataset.
 Note that this is different compared to ending the debugging session normally.
-If you just interrupt `redis-cli` the script will be fully executed and then the session terminated.
+If you just interrupt `valkey-cli` the script will be fully executed and then the session terminated.
 Instead with `abort` you can interrupt the script execution in the middle and start a new debugging session if needed.

 ## Logging from scripts